bims/storm-plateform/README.md

 command that you have one running process called `HMaster`.
 - Then, after importing all the dependencies with Maven, run the main class `hbase.parseJSONtoDB`.
 It will create and populate a database.
 If you want to process z-Value based algorithms, you need to populate the database with sorted items along with their z-Values.
 To do so, give the number 1 as argument to the program.
+/!\ Notice that a z-Value based database will not work with the BNLJ topologies.
+You can re-run the main class if you want to recreate the database.

 #### Kafka part
 - Run the main class `kafka.MyKafkaCluster`.
 It will create a Kafka cluster and a topic.